Mir-Shabab-Hasnat/Mir-Shabab-Hasnat/README.md

 CS Undergrad || Asipiring Software Engineer
 -------------------------------------------

 I am a Computer Science student at the University of Saskatchewan.
 Have been coding for 5 years.
 My areas of interest are Machine learning as well as Software Engineering.
-I also have experience working with React.js.
+I have experience working with Next.js, Backend Routing and API calls and databases

 * 🌍  I'm based in Saskatoon, Sk, Canada
 * ✉️  You can contact me at [shababhasnat@gmail.com](mailto:shababhasnat@gmail.com)